The show is owned by Ann Hawkins, Business Growth Specialist and founder of The Inspired Group.

 This is just one story of many great experiences I’ve had on Twitter and I’m still stunned that over 3,000 people seem to like what I do there and many have become friends and clients.
 I can honestly say that my use of Twitter and LinkedIn has been responsible for a huge increase in my business and is now providing my son with a part-time income as he trains to be a scuba diver in Mexico!

 When LinkedIn loosed its stays and allowed the hoi polloi to join I found another way to connect with people and created The A-Z of Business Success radio series just by asking questions and inviting people to share their ideas.
 This also brought a huge surge of interest in my business and although its over two years old I still get new subscribers every day.
+We also helped a lot of businesses launch new products.
+It's been a lot of fun talking about business in all sorts of different ways.

 Like many people I have a love/hate relationship with Facebook and pay lip service with a page for The Inspired Group.